pnowy/provider-rabbitmq/README.md

 As a next step you can apply some examples from the [examples/sample](examples/sample) directory (e.g. `vhost.yaml`).
 To log in into RabbitMQ admin console from localhost execute the command: `k port-forward svc/rabbitmq 15672:15672 -n rabbitmq` and then open http://localhost:15672 in your browser.
 Login with username `guest` and password `guest`.

+## Crossplane V2 Migration

+As with version 2 of crossplane the namespace resources have been supported below you will find the migration guide for the provider.

+1. Switch provider resource group from `rabbitmq.crossplane.io` to `rabbitmq.m.crossplane.io`.
+For example:

+`TODO`

 ## Development